-1. Right-click a file, click Send To – Mail Recipient
+- Right-click a file, click Send To – Mail Recipient. (or)

-2. Select a file and click Email button in File Explorer ribbon under Share tab
+- Select a file, and click the Email button in the File Explorer ribbon under the Share tab. (or)

-3. From your Contacts folder, right-click a contact click Action and click Send E-mail.
+- From your Contacts folder, right-click a contact, click Action, and click Send E-mail.

 Also, the Page by e-mail… and Link by e-mail options in Internet Explorer’s File menu may be grayed out.

 If you have a mail client installed but still get the above error or a variation of the above error, such as the following: